PEMIDI/pemidi/README.md

-## Originally a Computer Geek, now a Back-End Developer!
+##Originally a Computer Geek, now a Backend Developer.
+Trying to be a Software Engineer!

 * ✉️  You can contact me at [rashidi.peyman@gmail.com](mailto:rashidi.peyman@gmail.com) or PM me in [Telegram](https://t.me/pemidi)